-Until the early eighties, the water was fresh and fish was ample, reeds covered the shorelines except for the steep rocky sides and leeches were all over.
-In the mid-eighties, an increase in erosion led to a rise in siltation.
-The mudfish was ununiformly introduced into the lake and feeding on tilapia.
-Years later, the water capacity reduced significantly and some smaller islands on the northern shore became part of the mainland.
-Salinity increased and water became inconsumable until the heavy rains of 2007 which saw the lake rise up.
+Until the early eighties, the water was fresh, fish was ample, reeds covered the shorelines except for the steep rocky sides, and leeches were all over.
+In the mid-eighties, an increase in erosion led to siltation.
+The mudfish was ununiformly introduced into the lake and fed on tilapia.
+Years later, the water capacity reduced significantly, and some smaller islands on the northern shore became part of the mainland.
+Salinity increased, and water became inconsumable until the heavy rains of 2007, which saw the lake rise.

-In 2013, heavy rains filled up the lake destroying homes and lodge along the shores.
-Ol Kokwa Island (the biggest island), the community was separated from schools, health centers, and workplaces.
+In 2013, heavy rains filled the lake, destroying homes and lodges along the shores and separating the community from schools, health centers, and workplaces.

 At a Glance

 Lake Baringo has several small islands, fumaroles, and hot springs.
 Ol Kokwa Island is the lake’s largest island.
-A set of hot springs discharge along the lake’s shoreline at Soro near the north-eastern corner of the island.
+A set of hot springs discharge along the lake’s shoreline at Soro near the island’s north-eastern corner.

-The area of Lake Baringo is occupied mainly by pastoralist ethnic communities including the Njemps (Il Chamus), Rendile, Kalenjin, and Turkana.
+Lake Baringo’s neighborhood is occupied mainly by pastoralist ethnic communities, including the Njemps (Il Chamus), Rendile, Kalenjin, and Turkana.
 It is the traditional home of the Njemps tribe.

 What to do at Lake Baringo

-The lake is a significant birdwatcher’s paradise.
-Fish at the lake attracts many Fish Eagles, Cormorants and Pelicans.
+Lake Baringo is a significant birdwatcher’s paradise.
+Fish at the lake attracts many Fish Eagles, Cormorants, and Pelicans.
 It is also ideal for crocodile and hippo spotting.
 Fishing, skiing, and surfing are other main activities at the lake.
-Boating services are also available near Kampi-ya-Samaki on the western shore and on several islands in the lake.
+Boating services are also available near Kampi-ya-Samaki on the western shore and several islands in the lake.

-Lake Baringo is a perfect site for a naturalist, photographer or a walker looking to relish the unique, serene and completely undisturbed nature.
-Visitors can enjoy a magical sunrise, walk with Rothschild giraffes or visit the remote islands at the lake center and associate with the exceptional Njemps and Pokot tribes.
+Lake Baringo is a perfect site for a naturalist, photographer, or walker looking to relish the unique, serene, and completely undisturbed nature.
+Visitors can enjoy a magical sunrise, walk with Rothschild giraffes, visit the lake center’s remote islands, and associate with the exceptional Njemps and Pokot tribes.

-There are numerous salient palaeontological and archaeological sites, which are present in the Pleistocene and Miocene sedimentary sequences of the Tugen Hills.
+Numerous salient palaeontological and archaeological sites are present in the Pleistocene and Miocene sedimentary sequences of the Tugen Hills.

 How to get to Lake Baringo